jags14385/bingo-gamer/README.md

 Additionally, everyone has a reversal (-2) single-time use powerup.
 You can use this on an opponent & make them remove two of their already filled squares.

+IF half of these powerUps(as in number of times = half of the audience) are used, a Bingo has to happen with in the next 15 moves, else everyone loses.

-Yes, it is a bit evil , but amazing fun !!!
+Yes, it is chaotic, but amazing fun !!!

 - Generate bingo files by running
 - `Update the number of files L#45`